 Important Rule

-Professional gear is different.
-DSLR cameras, tripods, stabilizers, lighting equipment and filming tools may attract extra attention and may require permits, especially in museums, tombs or formal archaeological areas.
+Professional camera equipment is treated differently.
+DSLR cameras, mirrorless cameras, tripods, stabilizers, microphones, external lights and filming tools may require permits, especially in museums, tombs and formal archaeological areas.

 Smartphones

-Usually fine for personal photos, but flash and restricted-area rules still apply.
+Best for casual travel photos, but flash and restricted-area rules still apply.

-Short personal video may be allowed in some places, but filming rules vary widely.
+Short personal clips may be accepted in some places, but filming rules vary widely.

-Often restricted because they block movement and can indicate professional use.
+Often restricted because they block movement and suggest professional use.

-Usually unsuitable inside heritage spaces and may be restricted.
+Usually unsuitable inside heritage spaces and may be refused by site staff.

 Drones

-Not suitable for casual use and require official permissions.
+Not suitable for casual use and require official permissions before travel.

-Flash photography is one of the most common restrictions inside temples, tombs and museums.
+No flash photography in Egypt temples and tombs is one of the most common rules travelers encounter.
 The reason is preservation.
 Ancient pigments, painted walls and delicate surfaces can be affected by repeated exposure to intense light.

 | No-flash alternative | Why it helps |